anttipham/Recommender-Systems/assignment4/README.md

 Our explanation engines (atomic granularity, group granularity, and position absenteeism) are composed from the following categories: error checking, user movie analysis, user genre analysis, group genre analysis, and general analysis.

 Error checking is used to check if the input is valid.
 For example, if the movie does not exist in the database, we can't answer why the movie is not in the recommendations.
-We also check if the movie is already in the recommendations, or if none of the group members have rated the item etc.
+We also check if the movie is already in the recommendations, or if none of the group members have been given a prediction score for the item etc.

-User movie and genre analyses is used to check if the individual users have rated the item high enough to get the item in the recommendations.
+User movie and genre analyses is used to check if the individual users have been given a prediction score for the item high enough to get the item in the recommendations.

 Group genre analysis is used to check the group preferences.